nixCatnip/Epithets/readme.txt

 Welcome to Epithets!
-The very cool awesome visual novel I'm hoping to complete... eventually.
+The very cool awesome visual novel I created!
 The story centers on five Japanese students studying in San Francisco when a weird conspiracy begins to haunt their club.